IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 ## Styling

-To get started with the styling of the `{ComponentTitle}` column resize line, we need to import the index file, where all the theme functions and component mixins live:
+To get started with the styling of the `{ComponentName}` column resize line, we need to import the index file, where all the theme functions and component mixins live:

 ```scss
 @use "igniteui-angular/theming" as *;